How Hard Water Affects Cooking, Coffee & Tea

 The canning and pickling of foods can be affected by hard water.
 The minerals in hard water can cause the growth of bacteria and reduce the effectiveness of sanitizing and preservative practices.

-Baking With Hard Water
+Hard Water and Baking

 Baking can become quite the science, between making sure the temperatures are just right and ingredients are perfectly measured.
 Hard water can interfere with the gluten formation of baked goods, causing them to become denser or have a less-than-desired texture.
 It can also interact negatively with yeast and baking powder, which can prevent the rise of dough.